Infinity-Sheep/Infinity-Sheep/README.md

 ### Code.org GameLab
 [Robot Face](http://Infinity-Sheep.github.io/RobotFace)
 > In this project I used shapes, variables, and randomness to express my creativity and created a Random Robot Face.
+I randomized many parts of the face like eye color, eye dimensions, hair color, and skin color.

 [Captioned Scene](https://studio.code.org/projects/gamelab/aLrjtP_6rkhfD1QFr26VRsOTwlLuCKoARggyfEHM9l4)
 > In this project, I used all my knowledge I have learned so far from code.org to create a scene where an audience is cheering on a man singing.
 In the project, I defined variables, made sprites with animations taken from the internet and code.org, and changed many of their properties using ufnctions like .alpha and .scale